anurag-327/socicons/README.md

 - Yarn (`yarn`)
 - Yelp (`yelp`)

-Please note that this is not an exhaustive list, and Socions continues to add support for more icons.
+Please note that this is not an exhaustive list, and socicons continues to add support for more icons.
 Make sure to check for updates regularly.